King's College London and the China Scholarship Council (CSC) hold an agreement to jointly fund PhD students to pursue research degrees at King's.

-Final decisions lie with the CSC, and will be confirmed during mid/late May 2016.
+Final decisions lie with the CSC, and will be confirmed towards the end of May 2017.
 As soon as the PGSS office is aware of the final outcome, they will contact the successful candidates.
 Unsuccessful candidates will also be informed at this point.

 Candidates who are successfully offered a K-CSC award will be asked to provide a decision on acceptance/decline by a given deadline.
-If a successful candidate fails to respond by the given deadline or declines the offer, their award will automatically be transferred to a reserve candidate who is next inline for the award.
+If a successful candidate fails to respond by the given deadline or declines the offer, their award offer will automatically be withdrawn.

 Conditions & Regulations

 Please click here to download a copy of the Conditions & Regulations of this award